alexandreiabattles/content-ops-starter/content/pages/careers.md

           the most feared units of the Roman Empire.
 This legion, founded by Julius Caesar, was known for its relentless strength, having the ability to endure in the toughest battles.
-Today, under the command of the bold General Lord Lucas, the Sexta Ferrata revives that Roman honor.
+Today, under the command of the bold **General Lord Lucas**, the Sexta Ferrata revives that Roman honor.